Innovative Narrowband Solution for SCADA Communications

-Requiring a communications network to support their SCADA requirements, Great River Energy in Minnesota chose to deploy radios from MiMOMax Wireless for their extensive 700MHz Point-to-Multipoint communications project.
+Requiring a communications network to support their SCADA requirements, Great River Energy in Minnesota chose to deploy radios from Mimomax for their extensive 700MHz Point-to-Multipoint communications project.

 With a 56,000 square mile service area to cover, Great River Energy was in need of a robust, cost-effective and stable communications solution to support their critical infrastructure.
 Tree cover and challenging terrain added challenges to the coverage design of the project and the solution needed to be scalable to add an element of future-proofing for network expansion.

-“The level of throughput offered to Great River Energy via our Tornado radios allowed them to effectively utilize the available 700MHz spectrum in ways not possible with traditional radio communications,” said Paul Reid, General Manager for North America, MiMOMax Wireless.
+“The level of throughput offered to Great River Energy via our Tornado radios allowed them to effectively utilize the available 700MHz spectrum in ways not possible with traditional radio communications,” said Paul Reid, General Manager for North America, Mimomax.

 Incorporating Adaptive Modulation into the Tornado radios allows for every link in the point-to-multipoint network to be maintained independently, irrespective of any modulation fluctuations in the surrounding links.
 In addition, the two by two MIMO technology offers the flexibility for customers to carry out activities such as software updates while continuing to run their SCADA monitoring.